rticommunity/rticonnextdds-connector-js/docs/input.rst

    input.take()

-or :meth:`Input.read()` to access the samples but leaving them available for a future :meth:`Input.read()` or :meth:`Input.take()`.
+Or, use :meth:`Input.read()` to access the samples but leave them available for a future :meth:`Input.read()` or :meth:`Input.take()`.

 .. code-block:: javascript